SgtFoose/Evil-Portals/README.md

 cd portals
-ls (to verify if portals.zip is in your folder) unzip portals.zip (this will start extracting the portals into a folder named "Evil-Portals-main") Use your Pineapple's browser called "Cabinet" to move the desired Portals from this folder "/root/portals/Evil-Portals-main/Portals/mcdonalds-login" (e.g. mcdonalds-login) to folder "/root/portals/".
+ls (to verify if portals.zip is in your folder) unzip portals.zip (this will start extracting the portals into a folder named "Evil-Portals-main")

+Fom now we need to move the downloaded portals into the correct folder.
+We have two options:

+1# Use your Pineapple's browser called "Cabinet" to move the desired Portals from this folder "/root/portals/Evil-Portals-main/Portals/mcdonalds-login" (e.g. mcdonalds-login) to folder "/root/portals/".

+2# If you want to copy all availlible portals, use this command in the Pineapple console: mv -v -i /root/portals/Evil-Portals-main/Portals/* /root/portals/

+If you just want one of the portals, simply replace the "*" with the name of the desired Portal: mv -v -i /root/portals/Evil-Portals-main/Portals/mcdonalds-login /root/portals/

+Verify the content of the Portals folder with command: ls

-Open your Evil Portal and it should now appear.
-If not, jump out of the Portal Page and come back to refresh the portals.
+Next, close the console and open your Evil Portal and they should now appear.
+If not, jump out of the Portal Page and come back which will refresh the portal list.

 ---